Civil Service Employment

 Civil Service is charged with the recruitment, testing, hiring and promotion of all Sheriff's Office employees under Chapter 41.14 RCW.

 The Civil Service Commission sits as a judicial board to conduct hearings and investigations in accordance with Chapter 41.14 RCW; to hear and determine appeals or complaints from employees or applicants in such matters as may be referred to the Commission.

 The public Civil Service Commission meeting is held at 2:00 p.m. on the second Tuesday of each month, in the Training Room, Human Resources Building, 1229 W Mallon Ave, Spokane, WA 99260.
 If the office is closed for holiday, the meeting will be held the following day.
 If the meeting location is changed, the location will be posted on the website.

 - Communications Officer (Radio Dispatcher)

-Further information about these jobs is available on the Job Opportunities page of the Spokane County website.
+Further information about Civil Service openings is available on the Job Opportunities page of the Spokane County website.

 SHERIFF OFFICE EXPECTATIONS

 Employees of the Spokane County Sheriff’s Office hold positions of high public trust.
 It is imperative all employees conduct themselves both on and off-duty in such a manner that does not bring disrepute on this office, or the professional image of law enforcement.

 These essential functions are based upon universal management rights and expectation of all employees to: